Ethical Principles and Publication Policy

 Misconduct of Scientific Research and Publication Ethics

-• Plagiarism: Using other persons’ original thoughts, methods, data or products without citing the original sources or presenting another person’s work as one’s own partially or as a whole;
+• Plagiarism: Using other people's original thoughts, methods, data or products without citing the original sources or presenting another person’s work as one’s own, partially or as a whole;

-• Forgery: Using data that does not actually exists or being distorted;
+• Forgery: Using data that does not actually exist or being distorted;

 • Duplication: Using the same research data in more than one piece of work;

-• Slicing: Dividing the results of a research into several pieces that violates its integrity of it and then publishing them as a separate research paper;
+• Slicing: Dividing the results of research into several pieces that violate its integrity and then publishing them as a separate research paper;

-• Not indicating/including the relevant information about persons/institutions/organisations supporting the research and their support;
+• Not indicating/including the relevant information about persons, institutions, or organizations supporting the research and their support;

 • The misuse or abuse of resources, places, means and tools have been provided/allocated for the research;